WireNotCable/Asg1/README.md

 # Features :

-Login page:
-- Prompt user to enter username and password.

 Home page:
 - It will include a homepage with a navigation bar for the different categories of items.
 User will be brought to the respective category page after they click on the category.
 - It will have a search bar, price range filter.